rafi983/lws_ai-studio/README.md

 * This ensures your work remains private and accessible even if you are offline.

+### 📊 Your Creative Stats Dashboard

+The **"My Stats"** page provides a personalized dashboard that offers insightful analytics into your creative habits.
+By processing the data stored locally in your browser, it generates charts and key metrics that help you understand your workflow, discover your most-used settings, and see when you're most productive.

+---

+## 🔢 Key Metrics & Visualizations

+- **Usage Overview**: High-level counts of total images generated, unique prompts used, favorites, and downloads.
+- **Curation Rate**: A unique percentage showing how many of your generated images you deem good enough to save (as a favorite or in a collection).
+- **Top Keywords & Models**: Bar charts displaying your most frequently used prompt keywords and AI models.
+- **Creative Habits**: Bar charts breaking down your activity by image dimension, aspect ratio, day of the week, and time of day.
+- **Prompt Analysis**: A detailed look at your prompting style, including your longest and shortest prompts and your overall lexical diversity.

+---

+## ⚙️ How It Works

+- The `StatsPage` component accesses data from all the application's contexts (`useDownloads`, `useFavourites`, `useImageGeneration`, etc.).
+- A `useMemo` hook is used to perform all statistical calculations efficiently.
+This ensures that the complex data processing only runs when the underlying data changes, not on every render.
+- All calculations—from word frequency analysis to aspect ratio simplification—are done **client-side**.
+- The data is passed to a reusable `StatCard` component, which dynamically renders either a key value or a dependency-free CSS bar chart to visualize the information.

+---

+### 💾 Export & Import Your Data

+This feature gives you full ownership and control over your data.
+You can save a complete backup of your entire workspace and restore it on any device, ensuring your work is never lost.

+---

+## 📤 Features

+- **One-Click Export**: Download a single `.json` file containing all your settings, prompt history, favorites, downloads, and collections.
+- **Seamless Import**: Upload a backup file to completely restore your workspace.
+- **Danger Zone**: A secure option to permanently clear all application data from your browser.

+---

+## 🧭 How to Use

+1. **Navigate** to the Settings page from the main header.

+2. **To Export**:
+    - Click the **"Export Data"** button.
+    - A backup file named `lws-ai-studio-backup-[date].json` will be saved to your computer.

+3. **To Import**:
+    - Click the **"Import from File"** button and select your backup `.json` file.
+    - You will be asked to **confirm the action**, as it will overwrite all current data.
+    - After confirming, the app will **reload** with your restored data.

+---

+## 🔍 How It Works

+- **Export**:
+    - Reads all relevant keys from the browser’s `localStorage`.
+    - Bundles them into a single JavaScript object and converts it to a JSON string.
+    - Creates a `Blob` from the string and triggers download via a temporary link.

+- **Import**:
+    - Uses the `FileReader` API to read the selected `.json` file as text.
+    - Parses the JSON back into an object with `JSON.parse()`.
+    - Clears the current `localStorage` (after confirmation), writes the new data, and performs a `window.location.reload()` to reinitialize the app with the imported data.

 ### ⚙️ Advanced Generation Controls
 - **Model Selection:** Choose from dynamically fetched AI models.
 - **Seed Control:** Lock a seed for reproducibility or leave blank for randomness.